Watch FAQs: What is A Watch Bezel Used for?

 What is a Watch Bezel?

-Before everything, we should know what actually a watch bezel is.
-Basically, the bezel is a ring in the top part of the watch which holds a crystal or glass.
+Before everything, we should know what a watch bezel is.
+The bezel is a ring in the top part of the watch which holds a crystal or glass.
 Typically, watch bezels are made out of metals but they also can be made out of other materials like ceramics.
 Depending on the price, the bezel material can be silver or gold.

 Some watch bezels are fixed, some are snapping or tearing on, while others can rotate unidirectionally or bidirectionally.
 Watch bezels might be simple or have decorative elements like bolts or twists.
 As you can probably tell, bezels aren't just for decoration, it can also serve a function.